Freshwater fishing at Siberut Island

 Siluriformes

-Furthermore, the Siluriformes are represented on Siberut Island by two species, the Walking Catfish (Clarias batrachus) and the Sharptooth Catfish (Clarias gariepinus).
+Furthermore, the Siluriformes are represented on Siberut Island by two species, the Walking Catfish (Tuik)and the Sharptooth Catfish (Clarias gariepinus).
 They are found in streams and rivers, especially in the rainy season, and also in murky backwaters.
-They are primarily caught by angling, fish spears, or bamboo traps.
+These fish are primarily caught by angling or in bamboo traps.
 They are popular for grilling or smoking, but their meat always has a touch of muddiness.

 Freshwater Snapper

 Besides all these discussed fish species, sports anglers like to come to the Mentawai islands for catching Papuan Spottail Bass (Lutjanus fuscescens), also called ‘Freshwater snapper’, and Papuan Black Bass (Lutjanus goldiei).
-Both species occur in the large freshwater streams and also in the brackish mangrove areas.
-Due to their large size, they are not a typical target for the forest-dwelling Mentawais and seldom caught by them.
+Both species occur in large freshwater streams and in brackish mangrove areas.
+Due to their large size, they are not a typical target for the forest-dwelling Mentawais and are seldom caught by them.

 Lessons learned about freshwater fishing at Siberut Island: